Book Club

-Jackson Square Ventures is a VC firm leading early stage deals in SaaS and marketplace companies.
 We select books from all genres that we believe will have an impact on our 250+ constituents: founders, CEOs, LPs, and beyond.
-Thanks to our partner, Merrill, we're proud to be able to provide free copies of each book to our members.
+We believe that understanding comes from the pursuit of knowledge, and thanks to our partner, Merrill, we're proud to provide free copies of each book to our members.

 Currently Reading